ChisomNwankwo/Finding-Heavy-Traffic-Indicators/README.md

-# Finding-Heavy-Traffic-Indicators
-The goal of our analysis is to determine a few indicators of heavy traffic on I-94.
-These indicators can be weather type, time of the day, time of the week, etc.
+this was a personal project i carried out in order to hone my explanatory amd exploratory data visualization skills. for this project, i will analyze a dataset about the westbound traffic on the I-94 Interstate highway.The goal of our analysis is to determine a few indicators of heavy traffic on I-94.
+These indicators can be weather type, time of the day, time of the week, etc. For instance, we may find out that the traffic is usually heavier in the summer or when it snows.